 Section 2.
 Payroll.
-Payroll is by direct deposit on alternating Thursdays on a bi-weekly basis for the previous two weeks except in the rare case of unforeseen circumstances beyond the Library's control.
+Payroll is by direct deposit on alternating Thursdays on a bi-weekly basis for the previous two weeks except in the rare case of unforeseen circumstances beyond the City's control.
 Each employee is responsible for accurate reporting of his/her compensable time during each payroll period.
-It is the Library's policy to comply with applicable wage and hour laws and regulations.
-If you believe your compensation and/or deductions were not appropriate for a given payroll period, it is your responsibility to notify the Business Office.
-Employee requests for adjustments to paid time off balances due to reporting errors must be brought to the attention of the Business Office before the end of the next payroll period, or no adjustment will be made.
-The Library reserves the right to make necessary adjustments due to errors or omissions whether reported timely by the employee or not.
+If inaccurate or outdated bank information is provided by an employee, the fee that is assessed to the City by the financial institution will be charged to the employee.
+It is the City's policy to comply with applicable wage and hour laws and regulations.
+If you believe your compensation and/or deductions were not appropriate for a given payroll period, it is your responsibility to notify your direct supervisor immediately.
+Employee requests for adjustments to paid time off balances due to reporting errors must be brought to the attention of the supervisor before the end of the next payroll period, or no adjustment will be made.
+The City reserves the right to make necessary adjustments due to errors or omissions whether reported timely by the employee or not.

-ARTICLE V

-JOB ASSIGNMENTS/VACANCIES
+ARTICLE V: JOB ASSIGNMENTS/VACANCIES